box/box-node-sdk/docs/metadata.md

 Query
 ---------------------

 To query box items based on their metadata, call [`metadata.query(from, ancestorFolderId, options, callback)`][query] with the metadata template and the folder ID to restrain the query.
-Additional options like the a specific query, a marker, etc. can be passed in through the options object.
+Additional options like the a specific query, a marker, etc. can be passed in through the options object. **Important**: There are two types of response based on whether the fields parameter is passed into the options parameter or not.
+The example directly below shows the response if the fields parameter is not passed in.

 <!-- sample post_metadata_queries_execute_read -->
 ```js